cyberman54/ESP32-Paxcounter/README.md

 - Yellow quick blink: joining LoRaWAN network in progress or pending
 - Blue blink: LoRaWAN data transmit (including waiting for receive windows) in progress or pending
-- Green each blink: seen a Wifi device, new or not, while Wifi scanning
+- Green each blink: seen a new Wifi device
-- Magenta each blink: seen a BLE device, new or not, while BLE scanning
+- Magenta each blink: seen a new BLE device

 # License